Dimov Audit

 Fiscal Control and Internal Auditing Act (FCIAA)

-The Fiscal Control and Internal Auditing Act (FCIAA) was established in 1982.
-It is simply a foundational state law in Illinois that promotes fiscal responsibility and strong internal controls across public agencies.
-It should be noted that it sets forth key FCIAA requirements for how Illinois state agencies manage, certify, and audit their financial operations.
+The Fiscal Control and Internal Auditing Act (FCIAA), established in Illinois in 1982, is a foundational state law promoting fiscal responsibility and strong internal controls across public agencies.
+It sets key requirements for how state agencies manage, certify, and audit their financial operations.

 What Is the FCIAA?